sportsclimbs/grades/content/lists/uk-routes.md

 4. The second ascent of *Batshadow* (9a/+) at Malham by Eder Lomba Lopez de Ipiña
 5. The second ascent of *The Wild West* (8c+) at Raven Tor by Will Bosi
 6. The fourth ascent (first British repeat) of *Northern Lights* (9a) at Kilnsey by Will Bosi.
-7. The twelth ascent of *Progress* (8c+) by Eder Lomba Lopez de Ipiña.
+7. The twelfth ascent of *Progress* (8c+) by Eder Lomba Lopez de Ipiña.
 He suggests a downgrade after using new kneebar beta.
 8. The thirteenth ascent of *Progress* by (8c+) Josh Ibbetson.
 9. The fourteenth ascent of *Progress* (8c+) by Ted Kingsnorth.
 10. The fifteenth ascent of *Progress* (8c+) by Pete Dawson.